Ch-Kashif171/Kframe-mvc/README.md

 Update your generator code and any custom scripts to reference these new locations for scaffolding.

-# Builtin Support Classes (formerly Facades):
+# Builtin Support Classes:
-There are some nice Support classes (previously called Facades) like:
+There are some nice Support classes like:

 Captcha: There is available a Captcha Support class, so we can use this to render and verify captcha (helpers also available for this).